 The following links provide further information about croup.
-Be aware that websites from other countries may have information that differs from New Zealand recommendations.
+Be aware that websites from other countries may have information that differs from NZ recommendations.

 |Dr Alice Miller trained as a GP in the UK and has been working in New Zealand since 2013.
 She has undertaken extra study in diabetes, sexual and reproductive healthcare, and skin cancer medicine.
 Alice has a special interest in preventative health and self-care, which she is building on by studying for the Diploma of Public Health with the University of Otago in Wellington.|